• Skip to content

 • Updates

-Further information relating to Learning Disabilities is also available under Vulnerable Groups which includes information on prevalence among both children and adults, as well as the numbers of people with learning disabilities using council services, and the number of people with diagnosed learning disabilities who are in appropriate accommodation and who are employed.
+This topic area covers statistics and information relating to children with special educational needs or disabilities in Hull including local strategic need and service provision.
+Further information relating Learning Disabilities is also available under Vulnerable Groups which includes information on prevalence among both children and adults, as well as the numbers of people with learning disabilities using council services, and the number of people with diagnosed learning disabilities who are in appropriate accommodation and who are employed.
+Further information can also be found on Neurodiversity under Health Factors within both Children and Young People and Adults.

 This page contains information from the Office for Health Improvement & Disparities’ Fingertips.
 Information is taken ‘live’ from the site so uses the latest available data from Fingertips and displays it on this page.
 As a result, some comments on this page may relate to an earlier period of time until this page is next updated (see review dates at the end of this page).